 2. Submit the Uniform CPA Initial Examination Application.

 Once the 150-hour program of education has been completed, candidates should submit the Uniform CPA Initial Examination Application to the South Dakota Board of Accountancy.
-Official transcripts from each school attended must accompany the application for consideration.
+Official transcripts from each school attended must accompany the application.

 3. Pass the Uniform CPA Examination.